stephanelsmith/micro-aprs/docs/mod/README.md

 ![Discrete Sin](discrete_sin.png?raw=true "Discrete Sin")

-This look-up table, either generated on start or pre-generated look-up table (default), will provide the values for the waveform
+The look-up table provides the values for the waveform
-- Where the phase [0,PI) is mapped to [1,1024)
+- Where the phase [0,PI) is mapped to look-up table phase indexes [0,1024)
 - Where the frequency is determined by iterative step size.

 ### Non-Integer Frequency Sample Correction

-To faithfully reproduce a mark tone (1200 Hz) at a sampling rate of 22050 Hz, with a lookup table of size 1024, the stride length is:
+To reproduce a mark tone (1200 Hz) at a sampling rate of 22050 Hz, with a lookup table of size 1024, the index step size is:

 $$ N_{markstep} = \frac{1024}{\frac{t_{mark}}{t_{s}}} = 55.7279 $$

-While this wouldn't normally be a problem if we are solving sin directly and simply tracking the phase accumulation, because we are using integer math, rounding $N_{markstep}$ up or down with lead to a rapid frequency rate deviation.
-It will be necessary to not only track the frequency step size, but also track the factional residue.
+While this wouldn't normally be a problem if we are solving sin directly with floating point math, because we are using integer math, rounding $N_{markstep}$ up or down with lead to a rapid frequency rate deviation.
+It is necessary to not only track the frequency step size, but also track the factional residue.

-In our case, we pick a residue size of 10000, which leads us with a residue of 7279.
+In our case, we pick a residue size of 10000, which leads us with a residue of 7279 per iteration (sampling rate step.)

-In implementation, we will accumulate the the phase (look-up table index) by 55 each iteration.
-In a seperate residue accumulator, we increment by the residue amount of 7279.
-We again increment the phase every time the residue accumulator is greater the the residue size (careful to keep the remainder amound in the residue accumulator.
+In implementation, we will accumulate the phase (look-up table index) by 55 each iteration.
+In a seperate residue accumulator, we increment by the residue accumulator by 7279.
+The residue accumulator cycles with modulous 10000, incrementing phase index each time the accumulator wraps around.
 In code:

 ```
 mark_step_int = 55